 Who are we?
-A school-based youth mentoring program that began at McNear Elementary School in 2000 and as of December 2016 serves 381 children at 16 Petaluma schools and 1 Novato school.
+A school-based youth mentoring program that began at McNear Elementary School in 2000 and, as of today, serves just over 400 children at 16 Petaluma schools and 1 Novato school.
 We recruit adult volunteers from the community and match them in mentoring relationships with children at risk of not succeeding in school and in life; children who need a listening ear and someone “in their corner”.
-The Petaluma City Schools, Old Adobe Union School District, Waugh School District and Novato Unified School District provide in-kind donations of facilities, utilities and custodial for the Mentor Centers.
-We are a non-profit, community-based organization.
+The Petaluma City Schools, Old Adobe Union School District, Waugh School District and Novato Unified School District provide in-kind donations of facilities, utilities and custodial help for our Mentor Centers on their school sites.
+We are a non-profit, community-based 501(c)(3) organization with a Federal Tax

-What does it take to be a mentor with Mentor Me Petaluma?
+What does it take to be a mentor with Mentor Me?
 Be available to volunteer one hour a week during the school year.
 Be available to make a two-year commitment to the program.
 Mentors receive initial orientation and on-going training.
-Experienced mentors and counselors are available to consult.
-Mentor Center Coordinators make the best mentor match possible and pro-vide on-going supervision and support to the mentorships.
+Experienced mentors and counselors are available for consult.
+School Site Coordinators make the best mentor match possible and provide on-going supervision and support to the mentorships.

 What would I do as a mentor?
-Mentors spend time talking, reading or playing games with their child.
+Mentors and mentees spend time together – talking, reading or playing games.
 Some help with schoolwork if needed.

 Why do children need mentors and how is this program good for the whole community?
 Typically, at-risk children have difficulty focusing in school, their attendance and participation may be low, their behavior often disrupts the classroom and playground, their nutrition, hygiene and sleep habits are often poor and they lack self-confidence and resilience.
 They may drop out of school, join a gang, begin drinking or using drugs at an early age, or indulge in other risky and self-destructive behavior.
 Mentoring has proven to help in all these areas.
 Not only are the children helped, but the mentors report great satisfaction in their mentoring role.
 The community becomes more cohesive with these cross-generation and often cross-cultural relationships.